Windows CE OS Migration: Future-proof Your Legacy Windows CE Environment

 Linux is made to be a flexible and scaleable system.
 There are choices from the build system, kernel and many others right through to the way applications are launched on start-up.

-Windows Embedded had a considerable amount of features but pales in comparison to the configurability of Embedded Linux.
+Although versions of Windows Embedded boast a considerable amount of features, they pale in significance when compared to the configurability of Embedded Linux.

 Windows CE wraps the kernel and filesystem together into an NK.BIN file, Linux splits these into a kernel file and a root filing system (all the user level drivers, applications and features).
 From a conceptual level this is not so different.